EGPostema/DrawerDissect/README.md

 # Introduction

-Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens.
+Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens, with as little manual input as possible.

-Add some more description/introduction here.
+To get started, follow the steps below:
+1. Train Roboflow Models with Our Data
+2. Set up a Conda Environment for COLORoptera Image Processing
+3. Clone the Repository
+4. Process a Batch of New Images

 For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.